 "Prepared for the prayer-meeting today, at noon.
 Called to invite a number of persons to be present.
 Spoke to men as I met them in the street, as my custom is, if I can get their attention.
 I prayed that the Lord would incline many to come to the place of prayer.
 Went to the meeting at noon.
 Present between thirty and forty.
-'Bless
+'Bless the Lord, Oh my soul: and all that is within me, bless his holy name!"

 This meeting was of so animated and encouraging a character that a meeting was appointed for the NEXT DAY, at which a large number attended; and from this day dates the businessmen's union daily prayer-meeting.
-The meetings were moved down to the middle lecture-room. as being more commodious.
+The meetings were moved down to the middle lecture-room, as being more commodious.
 Of the meeting of the 8th of October, it is said, in this same journal: